mackmgg/macos/README.md

 # macos
-My macOS setup for new installations
+My macOS setup for new installations.
+Currently still untested